-384. RELIGIOUS WRITING.
+385, 386.
+RELIGIOUS WRITING.
 A course intended to help students who want to write about religion, directly or indirectly.
 Underscoring a conviction that good religious writing is needed now more than ever, it treats both the problems and methods of the craft.
 Students will do several types of writing; publication will be encouraged.
-Three credits; autumn.
+Three credits; winter, spring.